 - We will accept any high school student for a volunteer position such as tending to food collection, however, to work within the Food Bank, distributing food to recipients, volunteers must be entering into grade 9.

 - Students can participate in fundraising events to also achieve their volunteer hours.
 Fill out the form below to indicate your preference.

 - Due to the sensitive nature of working at the Food Bank, we do not allow children/students under the age of 14 to volunteer at the Food Bank locations.

 - All volunteers participating independently of a parent or guardian under the age of 18, we require that in addition to the volunteer form, a written permission form signed by a parent or guardian be submitted prior to or on your first shift.

 - Children as young as 6 or 7 are welcome to volunteer at fundraising events, accompanied by a parent volunteer.

 Do I have to schedule a time to come in and volunteer or can I just stop by when I have time?

 All volunteers must be registered and scheduled in advance.
 No walk-ins are permitted.
 The Food Bank must conduct a police check on anyone over the age of 18 and we ask that you sign a confidentiality agreement.
 You can schedule daily, weekly or monthly volunteer shifts for yourself or your group by registering with the Food Bank location of your choice.

 What should I wear?

 The dress code at Fare Share is casual and comfortable.
 Shoes must be close-toed, so sneakers, work shoes or boots are ideal.
-No heels, open-toed shoes or sandals are permitted in the food bank.
-The Food Bank can be cool, so dressing in layers are a good idea.
+No heels, open-toed shoes or sandals are permitted in the Food Bank.
+The Food Bank can be cool, so dressing in layers is a good idea.
 Please leave jewelry and other valuables at home.